 3.2.2.6.2.2.
 Sampling shall begin (BS) before or at the initiation of the vehicle start up procedure and continue over a number of repeat test cycles.
 It shall end on conclusion of the final idling period in the first extra-urban (Part Two) cycle during which the battery has reached the minimum state of charge according to the criterion defined below (end of sampling (ES)).

-The electricity balance Q [Ah] is measured over each combined cycle, using the procedure specified in Appendix 2 of Annex 8 to Regulation No. 101, and used to determine when the battery minimum state of charge has been reached.
+The electricity balance Q [Ah] is measured over each combined cycle, using the procedure specified in Appendix 2 to Annex 8 to Regulation No. 101, and used to determine when the battery minimum state of charge has been reached.